betaglot/plantabeta/docs/dev/UX.md

 What's the difference between Guide and Tutorial?

-In the guide you learn what a `list` is while in the ref you can see all the list methods and properties.
+In the guide you learn what a `list` is while in the ref you can see all the list methods and Attributes.

 Ref has less pedagogy than Tutorial or Guide.